philgentric/klik/python_for_face_reco/Readme.md

 python3 -m venv venv1
 activate it:
 source .venv/bin/activate
-3) go to the ja
-pip install -r requirements.txt
+3) install python dependencies pip install -r requirements.txt

-to run the 2 servers:
+4) run the servers:

-python3 face_detection_server.py

-python3 embeddings_server.py
+invoke the script "launch_servers" you may need to execute first: chmod +x launch_servers

+to stop the servers, invoke "kill_servers" you may need to execute first: chmod +x kill_servers